For Clarion Online Students

 Take a few minutes to learn about the library services available to online students and how to access them.

 Our website is your gateway to journal and reference databases, online reference services, Internet search engines, online InterLibrary Loan (ILL) request forms.
 With only a few exceptions, resources are accessible from any location with Internet access.

-The Libraries' catalog, which is called PILOT, is the best way to check for the availability of books, journals, and other materials in the Clarion collection.
+The Libraries' catalog, which is called Primo, is the best way to check for the availability of books, journals, and other materials in the Clarion collection.
 The catalog also provides links to many Internet resources and detailed holdings information for journal titles.

 Need Help Using The Library?